-(a) Basis of consolidation
+Basis of consolidation (a)

 The consolidated financial statements comprise the financial statements of the Company and its subsidiaries as at the end of the reporting period.
 The financial statements of the subsidiaries used in the preparation of the consolidated financial statements are prepared for the same reporting date as the Company.
 Consistent accounting policies are applied to like transactions and events in similar circumstances.